West Pullman, Chicago: Economy

+West Pullman has worked to clean up and rehabilitate old industrial sites.
+With the help of the EPA, community organizers managed to turn a brownfield into a community garden.

 West Pullman is also home to the largest urban photovoltaic solar plant in the United States.
 The 10 MW plant utilizes 32,800 SunPower solar panels, spans 39 acre, and generates enough power to supply energy to approximately 1500 homes in the Midwest.
 It is owned and operated by Exelon and came online in early 2010.